jc00042/MIST353RocketRaccoonSystems/WeatherAppAPI/README.md

 * I am converting sql server stored procedures to APIs in ASP.NET Core 8.
 I need to convert this table to a class.
 Give me the code: *inserted code to be converted*

 * Come up with some static and dynamic web pages for a weather prediction application.

+* I am converting SQL server stored procedures to APIs in ASP.NET core 8.
+I need to convert this table to a class.
+Give me the code

 ### Class Lecture Videos